ChandralekhaGhosh/Py-Mongo-Assignment/README.md

-# Py-Mongo-Assignment
+### Py-Mongo-Assignment
-Loading data in mongodb and performing other operations in python
+Loading CSV data in mongodb collection and performing other operations like filtering, updating etc. in python